Every worker is different. Some work well in an office with lots of activity. Others work best in silence.

 - Mobile work options support the health and safety of employees

 - Mobile work options safeguard the safety and confidentiality of information

 A Telework Agreement (DOCX, 95KB) must be signed by you and your supervisor for any mobile work arrangements.
-The agreement requires an occupational safety inspection, emergency preparedness and the employee's training in information security.
+The agreement requires an occupational safety inspection, emergency preparedness and information security.

 Not every mobile work option is for everyone.
 The fit of job duties, operational requirements, employee personality, performance goals and work style must be right.

 Below are the different mobile work options and information about working with mobile colleagues.
 Talk with your supervisor about what could work for you.

 Internally Mobile Worker

 Internally mobile workers do not have a dedicated workspace at the office or at home.
 They work from various spaces in the office and sometimes at home depending on the day's needs.